HQSquantumsimulations/struqture/Migration_Guide.md

 hamiltonian = MixedHamiltonian(2, 0, 0)
 ```

 * The `number_modes`, `number_bosonic_modes` and `number_fermionic_modes` have been removed, in favour of the `current_number_modes`, `current_number_bosonic_modes` and `current_number_fermionic_modes` functions.
-These functions now return the same thing, as there is no maximum index set.
+These functions now return the same result, as there is no maximum index set.

 * The `number_spins` function has been deprecated, in favour of the `current_number_spins` function.
-These functions now return the same thing, as there is no maximum index set.
+These functions now return the same result, as there is no maximum index set.
 The `number_spins` function will be removed in a future version of struqture 2.0, but has been left in as deprecated for now, in order to minimise code breakage.

 3) Added functionality